cdnnnn/cdn/file.md

     onResultUpdate?: (patch: Partial<Pick<FileResult, 'summary' | 'keywords'>>) => void;
 }

-// TABS labels are now driven by i18n — see tabLabels() inside WorkspacePanel const TAB_IDS = ['summary', 'keywords', 'assessment', 'shortAnswer', 'trueFalse', 'timestampedSummary', 'keywordInsights'] as const;
+const TAB_IDS = ['summary', 'keywords', 'assessment', 'shortAnswer', 'trueFalse', 'timestampedSummary', 'keywordInsights'] as const;
 type TabId = typeof TAB_IDS[number];

-// Exposed to the parent so the guided tour can drive which tab is showing
-// without lifting activeTab into Redux just for that one use. export interface WorkspacePanelHandle {
+export interface WorkspacePanelHandle {
     setTab: (id: TabId) => void;
 }

 interface FaqItem {
     question: string;